 South Africa offers the adventurous diver an almost unlimited choice of dive sites and diving opportunities.

 The dive sites in South Africa range from temperate to tropical.
-The kelp forests and cold water corals of the West Coast and Cape Town gradually fade as you move East towards the beautiful soft coral reefs of the Garden Route, while the warm Agulhas current, kisses and caresses the coast near Sodwana Bay and supports the most southerly hard coral reef systems in the world.
-In between lies the Wild Coast, marking a fascinating transition from tropical to temperate waters.
+The kelp forests and cold water corals of Cape Town gradually fade as you move East and discover the beautiful soft-coral reefs of the Garden Route, while the warm Agulhas current caresses the coastline of KwaZulu Natal and supports the most southerly hard coral reef systems in the world at Sodwana Bay.
+In-between lies the Wildcoast, marking a fascinating transition from tropical to temperate waters.

 South Africa has around 3000km of coastline boasting over 2000 species of fish, 37 species of whale and dolphin and a long history of shipwrecks and salvage.
 South Africa’s diversity of dive sites can accommodate almost all your scuba diving desires.

 Water temperatures vary considerably along the coastline.
-From an average of over 20 degrees Celsius in Sodwana Bay to as low as 10 degrees on the Atlantic side of Cape Town – adequate exposure protection is essential to enjoyably dive South Africa.
+From an average of around 24 degrees Celsius in Sodwana Bay to as low as 10 degrees on the Atlantic side of Cape Town – adequate exposure protection is essential to enjoyably dive South Africa.

 Dive conditions: As with anywhere in the world, the diving in South Africa can be unpredictable.
-The tours offered by Oceans Africa are aimed to hit specific areas when conditions are at an optimum.
-If diving conditions are unfavorable or dives are cancelled due to bad weather, we will try to offer alternative activities.
-To help you decide on which tours and packages appeal most, please refer to the migration calendar and our dive tour pages.
+All tours and packages offered by Oceans Africa are aimed to hit specific areas when conditions are at their best.
+If diving conditions are unfavorable or dives are canceled due to bad weather, we will try to offer alternative activities.
+To help you decide on which tours and packages appeal most, please refer to our regional dive information pages and our dive tour pages.

-Boat dives: The majority of our dive sites are accessed by boat – usually an inflatable ‘duck’ or ‘RIB’.
-Most dive sites East of Cape Town are accessed by launching through the surf and the launches can often be as exciting as the dives themselves.
+Boat dives: The majority of dive sites in South Africa are accessed by boat – usually an inflatable ‘duck’ or ‘RIB’.
+Most dive sites east of Cape Town are accessed by launching through the surf and the launches can often be as exciting as the dives themselves.